 The Grants & Awards Committee does not consider disciplinary distribution across the college.
 Scholars may be from any discipline or department.[back to top]

 The principal criteria for evaluation are research design, originality, and contribution to the discipline.[back to top]

 Projects should extend beyond the average thesis in both scope and design.
 If the applicant has finished their thesis, the scholarship may be used to extend the thesis research or to pursue new work.
 Applicants should consult with their advisors and departments regarding their project's feasibility, thesis requirements and course credit.[back to top]

-5. Can I still apply for a presidential scholarship if I have received a Carson grant or Lilly project grant?
+5. Can I still apply for a presidential scholarship if I have received a Carson grant or SCRP grant?

-Students who have received a Carson Undergraduate Research Grant, Summer Collaborative Research Program Science Grant or Lilly Grant MAY NOT be a Presidential Scholar in the same year.
-Students who received a Carson Undergraduate Research Grant, and SCRP Science Grant or Lilly Grant in their sophomore year ARE ELIGIBLE for the Presidential Scholarship in their Junior Year.[back to top]
+Students who have received a Carson Undergraduate Research Grant or Summer Collaborative Research Program Science Grant MAY NOT be a Presidential Scholar in the same year.
+Students who received a Carson Undergraduate Research Grant or SCRP Science Grant in their sophomore year ARE ELIGIBLE for the Presidential Scholarship in their Junior Year.[back to top]

 The Committee may decide not to appoint scholars if applicants do not meet the selection criteria.[back to top]